Load-bearing floor structure

-The floor is a structure supported by the building foundation directly.
-In small buildings where no deep concrete foundations along the entire perimeter are considered, the floor will have to resist fluctuating temperatures as it is in direct contact with the exterior environment.
+Floor is a structure supported by the building foundation directly.
+In small houses where no deep concrete foundation along the entire perimeter is considered, the floor will have to resist fluctuating temperatures as it is in direct contact with the exterior environment.
 Therefore, include sufficient thermal insulation in your calculations, primarily in cool weather conditions.

 The floor structure distributes the load from the walls, upper storeys and roof straight to the building foundations.
 In the positions of planned load-bearing walls and partitions, the floor structure should be designed to avoid too much of a deflection.
-This is achieved by appropriate location of load-bearing components in the floor structure which is a natural part of all good project documents.
+It can be achieved by appropriate location of load-bearing components in the floor structure with the right size of spans between them reflecting on the future users’ demands and estimated load it will create.
+This information should be included in all good project documents.

-2. Asphalt sheet -insulating the joists from rising moisture from the ground
+- Asphalt sheet – insulates the joists from rising moisture from the ground

-5. Wire lath – separating thermal insulation from the exterior environment, preventingWant to know more about floor structure?
-Check out my new BOOK!rodents from entering etc. Other materials can substitute for the lath – OSB/plywood or other suitable material – however, they must be permeable to facilitate vapour elimination – this may be achieved e.g. by drilling holes in the boards
+- Wire lath – separates thermal insulation from the exterior environment, prevents rodents from entering etc. Other materials can substitute for the lath – like OSB, plywood or other suitable material, however they must be permeable to facilitate vapour elimination, which may be achieved for example by drilling holes in the boards

-6. Vapour-permeable air barrier material – preventing exterior moisture from entering the structure while letting moisture from the structure out into the exterior
+- Vapour-permeable air barrier material – prevents exterior moisture from entering the structure while letting moisture from the structure out into the exterior

-9. Base board – bracing the entire floor structure, distributing the loads on the walls, acting as base for the finish flooring layer
+- Base board – braces the entire floor structure, distributes the loads on the walls and acts as base for the finish flooring layer

 - Finish flooring – this floor layer has primarily an aesthetic function, improving the user comfort in the environment